Share-Air-Shared-Action/shared-air-shared-action/help/docs/averagemap.md

 ## Tutorial

-Begin by selecting the community and season for which you would like to download data.
+Begin by selecting the community and season for which you would like to view the AQI map.

 ![Community and Season Dropdowns](images/community-season.png)